Skip to Content

 Throughout my trip, I felt I was always safe, but my Israel experience took a slightly unexpected turn on our second night in Tel Aviv.

 On July 19, 2024, one of my biggest fears became a reality.
 Yemen’s Houthi group sent multiple drones in the direction of Israel.
 Due to human error, one drone slipped through, resulting in the drone hitting an apartment building near the U.S. Embassy branch office in Tel Aviv.
 The drone explosion killed one person and injured 10 others.
-When this explosion happened, I was two buildings away from the explosion.
+When this explosion happened, I was two buildings away.

 The panic of being woken up at 3:10 a.m. by one of the loudest sounds I’ve ever heard is a moment I will never forget.
 Josh Sandler, my co-traveler and a high school senior from Toronto, Canada recalled his experience of the attack when he said, “When the bomb hit, I was in utter shock because I thought that this moment would significantly change the outcome of my life as well as impact the loved ones who cared about me so much…I wanted to leave the next day.”